 Advice for Employers

 Before terminating an absent employee, it is important that you take the correct precautions and evaluate the situation and get a legal opinion.
 Reaching out, and ensuring that the absence is not for legitimate reasons is, as the cases above demonstrate, crucial to avoiding liability down the road.
-In order to save on legal costs and to protect yourself from the start it is often a good idea to retain a lawyer.
-Contact Monkhouse Law today for a free consultation.
+In order to save on legal costs and to protect yourself from the start, it is often a good idea to retain a lawyer.

 Advice for Employees

 If you have been terminated while on a legitimate absence, or due to your failure to report to work due to an illness or disability, you may have a legal remedy available to you.